phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 **Ruuts are looking for £250,000 of funding to take the product to market.**

 This will cover salary for all 3 founders over the course of 15 months of product development, starting in January 2019 after creation of the MVP.
-It will also cover investment in an initial stock of 100 Plant**IO** units.
+It will also cover investment in an initial stock of 100 PlantIO units.

 ##### Transactions
 [//]: # (Transactions are also important for driving growth.
 These could include alliances in the form of strong supplier relationships.
 In addition, as the business grows, mergers and acquisitions may offer the potential to achieve a step change in growth, or facilitate entry into a new geographical market or a complementary service area.)
+**Several opportunities are available to increase conversions and sales.**

+Potential relationships with established seed suppliers such as Mr. Fothergills can add a reputability to the business in its' early days.

+The opportunity to create a charity serving global hunger can further strengthen out reputation.

 ##### Risk & Reporting
 [//]: # (Last but not least among the five business growth drivers comes risk and reporting.
 As the business grows, so it is essential to establish controls to manage the inevitable risks that accompany rapid business development.
 The reporting element is also important for growing companies, both internally and externally.
 Management teams need to communicate clearly between themselves, to understand business performance and delivery against future targets.
 Similarly, the company needs to report effectively to external investors and other stakeholders to maintain their ongoing confidence and support.)